 By qualifying (parsing+enriching+scoring) every element of the career path of the candidate (namely the working experiences, projects, educations, hard skills, soft skills, transitions, etc.) we identify the overlooked connections between positions.

-At the opposite of a keyword system, for which a “sous-chef” and an “ event manager” are unrelated, our technology understands the hidden correlations between them — such as being highly organized and being able to perform well under pressure.
+At the opposite of a keyword system, for which a “sous-chef” and an “ event manager” are unrelated, our technology understands the hidden correlations between them — such as being highly organised and being able to perform well under pressure.

 Riminder.net AI Technology